Hermione Granger jerked awake.

 "Ten points to Gryffindor."

 Hermione sighed wearily, tiredly.
+That life was past her now.
 "What do you want with me, Delacour?
 I've heard the rumors surrounding you, and none of them are particularly pleasant."

-"Have you," Fleur said flatly.
+"Have you?"
+Fleur said, tone flat.
 "What are those gossips saying about me now?"

 "They're saying that you sold out your family."
 Hermione spat, frowning in disgust.
 "That you sold your parents out for a pat on the back and watched their deaths with a smile on your face.
 They say that you killed Gabrielle yourself."